Evaneos/vitaminjs/README.md

 It bundles your application and optimizes its performances.
 The bundle is also minified.

+## Plugins
+You can extend vitamin behaviour with plugins.
+Below is a list of useful plugins that we currently support

+- [vitaminjs-plugin-jest](https://github.com/Evaneos/vitaminjs/tree/master/packages/vitaminjs-plugin-jest): use Facebook's [Jest]('https://facebook.github.io/jest/') as a test runner in your application without configuration

 ## Frequently Asked Questions
 We have started to answer some frequently asked questions.
 You can find all of them here: [FAQ](https://github.com/Evaneos/vitaminjs/blob/master/FAQ.md)
 If you have any questions you think are worth be displayed, please raise an issue in the project.